Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation

-It was shown in~\cite{and-mot-I,dunne-part-prod,and-mot-san} that a single particle creation event occurs for an individual mode for the background electric fields considered in those studies.
+It was shown in Refs.~\cite{and-mot-I,dunne-part-prod,and-mot-san} that a single particle creation event occurs for an individual mode if the background electric field is either constant or approximately constant.
 What is different here is that the backreaction of the produced particles produces plasma oscillations.
 The resulting oscillations of the electric field lead to some modes undergoing multiple particle creation events and sometimes also particle destruction events.
-This can be seen in Fig.~\ref{mode-mode} where the time evolution of the function $|\beta_k|^2$ for $\tilde E_0=1$ is shown for both the scalar field and spin $\frac{1}{2}$ field cases.
+This can be seen in Fig.~\ref{mode-mode} where the time evolution of the function $|\beta_k|^2$ for $\tilde E_0=1$ is shown for both the scalar field and spin-$\frac{1}{2}$ field cases.
 Comparison with the plot of the vector potential $A(t)$ shows that the creation, or destruction, process for an individual mode $k$ happens when $k-qA(t)\approx m$.

-\subsubsection{Massless Limit for the Spin $\frac{1}{2}$ Field}
+\subsection{Massless limit for the spin-$\frac{1}{2}$ field}